Hartford’s Most Dedicated Personal Injury Lawyers

 - Loss of income, both current and future

 Members of the victim’s families can file a claim or be included in yours as well.
 There are a few things they can claim compensation for, like loss of consortium, or when a victim’s injuries are so severe they can no longer hold the same level of companionship they did previously.
 This can include parents who can no longer offer the same guidance or support for their children or the degree of affection a spouse will display is significantly decreased.

 Most Common Reasons For Truck Accidents

 The reasons a semi-truck accident can occur could be something small, but the results can still be devastating.
-Here are some of the common causes of 18-wheeler accidents:

 - Brake Failure